Summary of Main Regulations

 Fishing, camping, canoe-camping, overnight hiking and scuba-diving are all activities that you are free to enjoy, the only condition being that you get your ACTIVITY PERMIT beforehand.
 You can get your permit at the Saint-Mathieu and Saint-Jean-des-Piles Reception Centres.

-CYCLISTS have got it good: they are allowed to ride in three campgrounds and on five trails and one main road:
+CYCLISTS have got it good: they are allowed to ride in three campgrounds and on eight trails and one main road: